 Placing seeds in the fridge and then removing them to simulate a “spring is here and it is time to germinate” effect and soaking seeds in tea are two techniques used by some gardeners.

-All I do is to place the seeds in room temperature water for 8 hours before planting.
+All I do is place the seeds in room temperature water for 8 hours before planting.
 The process also serves as a pre-germination or viable seed test, as dead seeds that float after 8 hours are discarded.

-When seeds are soaked, place one pepper seed per pot and cover with a light layer of potting mix or vermiculite.
+When seeds are soaked, place one pepper seed per pot and cover it with a light layer of potting mix or vermiculite.

-Gently press the top of the pot to ensure that there is good contact between seed and soil.
+Gently press the top of the pot to ensure that there is good contact between the seed and soil.